supabase/functions-relay/README.md

-## Functions Relay
+## Functions Relay (Archived)

+### Update (07/07/2023)

+This repo is no longer used.
+For any issues related to running Edge Functions via Supabase CLI, refer to [Edge Runtime](https://github.com/supabase/edge-runtime) repo

 Supabase Functions Relay is the API gateway which is run before any edge function is invoked.
-For more details see your Functions blog post [here](https://supabase.com/blog/2022/03/31/supabase-edge-functions)
+For more details see our Functions blog post [here](https://supabase.com/blog/2022/03/31/supabase-edge-functions)

 ### CONTRIBUTING